 While it's true that even with strictly Japanese style ramen, some folks see those four classes as distinct, there are plenty of cases where there are overlaps and outliers.
 For instance, what would you call a creamy, opaque, heavy ramen that's made entirely with chicken bones?
 It doesn't fall neatly into any of those categories, but it certainly exists.

-Instead, it makes much more sense to categorize ramen broth first by its heaviness, then by the soup base ingredients, and finally by the seasoning source.
+Instead, it makes much more sense to categorize ramen broth first by its heaviness, then by the broth base ingredients, and finally by the seasoning source.
 This classification system, used by some Japanese sources, can be combined to cover pretty much every bowl of soup-based ramen in existence.

 Classifying Ramen Broth by Heaviness